pixecoz/SchematicsPack/README.md

 ##### Run Mindustry and go to the mods menu, click Mod Browser, enter in search `Schematics Pack`, click and install, done.
 Mod icon looks like this:
 ![icon](icon.png)
 ### Import using mod `.zip` file
-##### Run Mindustry and go to the mods menu, click import mod, import file, search `schematics-pack` mod file, click and install, done.
+##### Run Mindustry and go to the mods menu, click import mod, import file, search `schematics-pack` mod file, click and install, done. `.zip` file you can download in [releases](https://github.com/pixecoz/mindustrySchematics/releases)